Miniature golf: History of WMF

 The sport of miniature golf is governed internationally by the World Minigolf Sport Federation (WMF), headquartered in Göteborg, Sweden.
-The WMF is a member of Global Association of International Sports Federations.
-It organises World Championships for youth and elite players, and Continental Championships in Europe, Asia and the United States, held in alternate years.
+The WMF was a member of Global Association of International Sports Federations, before its dissolution, and within it, of the Alliance of Independent Recognized Members of Sport (AIMS).
+WMF is also member of The Association for International Sport for All (TAFISA).